pluralsight/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 It’s true that setting up the testing environment and figuring out how to unit write tests often takes some effort.
 In the short run, it's faster to just do things the traditional way.
 But in the long run, TDD can save time that would otherwise be wasted manually testing the same thing repeatedly.
 And it just so happens that there are a number of other benefits to unit testing:

+#### Automatic regression detection

- - **Automatic regression detection** --- Sometimes you'll write a bug in your program that causes code that used to function properly to no longer do so, or you'll accidentally reintroduce an old bug that you previously fixed.
+Sometimes you'll write a bug in your program that causes code that used to function properly to no longer do so, or you'll accidentally reintroduce an old bug that you previously fixed.
 This is called a *regression*.
 Regressions might sneak by unnoticed for a long time if you don't have any automated testing.
 Passing your unit tests doesn’t guarantee that your code works correctly, but if you write tests for every bug you fix, one thing passing your unit tests can guarantee is that you haven't reintroduced an old bug.

+#### Bold refactoring

- - **Bold refactoring** --- Code can get messy pretty quickly, but it's often scary to refactor it since there's a good chance that you'll break something in the process.
+Code can get messy pretty quickly, but it's often scary to refactor it since there's a good chance that you'll break something in the process.
 After all, code often looks messy because you had to hack together some workarounds to make it work for rare edge cases.
 When you try to clean it up, or even rewrite it from scratch, it's likely that it will fail on those edge cases.
 If you have unit tests covering these edge cases, you'll find out immediately when you've broken something and you can make changes more courageously.

+#### Documentation

- - **Documentation** --- If another developer (or perhaps the future you) can't figure out how to use the code you've written, they can look at the unit tests to see how the code was designed to be used.
+If another developer (or perhaps the future you) can't figure out how to use the code you've written, they can look at the unit tests to see how the code was designed to be used.
 Unit tests aren't a replacement for real documentation, of course, but they're certainly better than no documentation at all (which is all too common, since programmers almost always have things higher on their priority lists than writing documentation).

+#### Robustness

- - **Robustness** --- When you have no automated testing and applications become sufficiently complex, it’s easy for the code to feel very fragile.
+When you have no automated testing and applications become sufficiently complex, it’s easy for the code to feel very fragile.
 That is, it seems to work fine (most of the time) when you use it, but you have a nagging anxiety that the slightest unexpected action from the user or the slightest future modification to the code will cause everything to crash and burn.
 Knowing that your code passes a suite of unit tests is more reassuring than knowing that your code seemed to work when you manually tested it with a handful of examples the other day.

 OK, enough with the theory, let's get our hands dirty and see how this works in practice.